SkylineCommunications/dataminer-docs/connector-help/connector_help/TDF_Securisation_FM.md

 # TDF Securisation FM

-With this driver, it is possible to monitor an I/O device.
+With this connector, it is possible to monitor an I/O device.

 ## About

 The **TDF Securisation FM** displays parameters on an I/O device and makes it possible to set these.

-This driver also has the alarm functionality enabled, so that if one parameter changes to an alarm value, one alarm will be raised.
+This connector also has the alarm functionality enabled, so that if one parameter changes to an alarm value, one alarm will be raised.

 ## Installation and configuration

 ### Creation

-This driver uses a virtual connection and does not need any further user information.
+This connector uses a virtual connection and does not need any further user information.

 ## Usage